Azure-Samples/azure-ml-federated-learning/docs/quickstart.md

 * Provision a fully functional environment in your own Azure subscription
 * Run a sample federated learning pipeline in Azure ML

-:warning: **IMPORTANT** :warning: This setup is intended only for demo purpose.
+:warning: **IMPORTANT** :warning: This setup is intended only for demo purposes.
 The data is still accessible by the a user of your subscription when opening the storage accounts, and data exfiltration is easy.